At Robinson Bradshaw, we provide a comprehensive employee benefits package that includes:

 - Preferred Provider Organization (PPO) allows open access to physicians.

-- In-network primary care medical visits are covered at 100 percent after payment of a $25 co-payment, and out-of-network medical visits are covered at 90 percent after payment of an individual deductible of $300 annually.
+- In-network primary care medical visits are covered at 100 percent after payment of a $25 co-payment, and out-of-network medical visits are covered at 90 percent.
+There is an individual deductible of $300 annually.

 Flexible Spending Account